microsoft/RoadDetections/README.md

     - Graph construction
     - Finalizing road shapes and network quality
     - Stiching road geojsons between neighboring images where needed
-3. Conflation & Cutting - Excluding roads and parts of roads that already exist in the road network (OSM).
-4. Classification - A classifier to filter out low-confidence roads and predict a road type.

 ![](/images/scheme.png)